albert97/Snippet_Tech/_posts/2021-01-12-Ito-integral.md

 <html>
 <body>
-A common theory of SDE like (6) applies under the hypothesis that the coeffi- cients a(x, t) and b(x, t) are Lipschitz continuous functions of x.
+A common theory of SDE like (6) applies under the hypothesis that the coefficients a(x, t) and b(x, t) are Lipschitz continuous functions of x.
 We we assume b is Lipschitz and we ignore the less important dependence of b on t (assume, for example, that b depends on x but not t).
 In this case, some regularity of Ft = b(Xt) comes from the regularity of Xt.
 For a diffusion,
 </body>
 </html>